SENS-3459/safe-button/README.md

 - Deletes temp files
 - Deletes browser cache, hisory and cookies
 - Deletes discord cache and log out of it
-  Edit paths for ur browser in main.py if u not using chrome
+  Edit path(s) for ur browser in main.py if u not using chrome